RLF-100 (aviptadil) clinical trial showed rapid recovery from respiratory failure and inhibition of coronavirus replication in human lung cells

-- Aviptadil is being developed as the first COVID therapeutic to block replication of the SARS-CoV-2 virus in human lung cells and monocytes
+- RLF-100 is being developed as the first COVID therapeutic to block replication of the SARS-CoV-2 virus in human lung cells and monocytes

 RLF-100 has been granted Fast Track designation by FDA and is being developed as a Material Threat Medical Countermeasure in cooperation with the National Institutes of Health and other federal agencies.
 Further research will be conducted.